-Oasis Workflow is a powerful feature-rich plugin that lets you automate any editorial workflow process using a simple and intuitive graphical user interface (GUI).
+Oasis Workflow is a feature-rich plugin that lets you automate any editorial workflow process using a simple and intuitive graphical user interface (GUI).

 Some of the many useful features of this plugin include the ability to configure your workflow using an easy drag and drop designer interface and simple process/task templates.

-Step 10 – Assign Responsibilities
+Step 10 – Assign Roles And Responsibilities

-Ask yourself the following questions:
+As you go through this step, ask yourself the following questions: